 Tax Rates for Ordinary and Capital Gains

 All ordinary gains are taxed as ordinary income according to your tax bracket for that particular year.
-Capital gains are considered either long-term or short-term, depending on how long they're held.
-Assets held for a year or less are considered short-term and they, too, are taxed as ordinary income according to your tax bracket.
+Capital gains are either long-term or short-term, depending on how long you've owned them.
+Assets held for a year or less are considered short-term.
+They, too, are taxed as ordinary income according to your tax bracket.

 Form 4797 and Schedule D

 You must report any profit or loss from the sale of assets used in your trade or business using Form 4797 and its accompanying instructions.
-For personal assets, you would use Schedule D, "Capital Gains and Losses," and its accompanying instructions.
+You would use Schedule D, "Capital Gains and Losses" and its accompanying instructions for personal assets.